 Facebook is removing the messaging feature in its mobile web app to force people to use Messenger.
 As per a report by tech website, TechCrunch suggests many users have received the notification to download and use the official Messenger application saying “Your conversations are moving to Messenger,” they will have the “best experience” by updating to Messenger app.
-For now, people can skip the warning option but by the end of this summer you will have to switch to Facebook’s official messenger app.
+For now, people can skip the warning option but by the end of this summer, you will have to switch to Facebook’s official messenger app.

-Thousands of worldwide developers currently working on the chat bots, a feature that will help users get information and things done through artificial intelligence – we are not pretty sure forcing all users to install Messenger app is part of Facebook’s plan to make the platform for more business opportunities.
+Thousands of worldwide developers currently working on the chatbots, a feature that will help users get information and things done through artificial intelligence – we are not pretty sure forcing all users to install Messenger app is part of Facebook’s plan to make the platform for more business opportunities.

 Now around 900 million users worldwide use Facebook Messenger – right across the app users can take pictures or record video and send those to their friends.
-Not only that, a lot can be done on Messenger – you can send stickers, emojis and can look for chatbot – there ere are options to integrate multiple other apps like DropBox, GIF Keyboard, Tumblr and Imgur among others.
+Not only that, a lot can be done on Messenger – you can send stickers, emojis and can look for a chatbot – their ere are options to integrate multiple other apps like DropBox, GIF Keyboard, Tumblr and Imgur among others.

 Since many users can’t upgrade to latest versions of OS as their phones don’t have official clients must access via web it would be a frustrating experience for them and Facebook shouldn’t have put the restriction of using the Messenger for those users.